Mint18032/mint18032/README.md

 😄 Quach is my first name, thus please call me Minh.

-🔭 I'm pursuing my career as a front-end developer.
+🔭 I can be either an automation tester, business analyst or front-end developer.

 🌱 I'm still studying so don't hesitate to discuss with me on my projects.